 Electronic Health Records

 Many patients today can access their health records — including radiology reports — electronically online.
 Electronic access to health records allows patients to make more informed healthcare decisions in partnership with their physicians.
-Plus, patients are empowered to electronically share radiology reports with other medical providers.
-This potentially increases the safety, quality and efficiency of patient care.
+Furthermore, patients are empowered to electronically share radiology reports with other medical providers.
+Such access potentially increases the safety, quality and efficiency of patient care.

 The radiology report is primarily a written communication between the radiologist interpreting the imaging study and the physician who requested the examination.
 Typically, this radiology report is sent to the physician who originally requested the imaging study and who then conveys the results to the patient.
 Many patients can also directly access their radiology reports and, in some cases, their medical images using online patient portals and electronic health records.